Indiana University School of Dentistry

 - The IU-IDP program requires passage of NBDE Parts I and II for the application to be complete and for applicants to be considered for admission to the program.

-- Submit official NBDE Scores directly to the program at Indiana University School of Dentistry during the application process.
+- Submit official NBDE Scores directly to the program at Indiana University School of Dentistry during the application process by the application submission deadline.
 All score reports must include the dates the exams were taken and passed.
+The reports must arrive in the original sealed envelope provided by ADA.
+No copies, notarized or otherwise, or digital copies will be accepted.

 - Do not send NBDE score reports to ADEA CAAPID.